chrisidso/FakeFaceMaker/README.md

 https://matthewearl.github.io/2015/07/28/switching-eds-with-python/

+Please note that he has a copyright on his code, and that his copyright notice has been included in the module containing his code (face_transformer.py).

 He walks the reader through what his code does and adds a link where you can download the complete code.
 There is a predictor model he uses which he provides a handy link to and which is stored locally in the ‘predictor’ folder.

 Fake Face Maker can be run by down loading the two python modules, and the models, predictor, and temp folders, and the jupyter notebook called “fake_face_maker_run_one.ipynb”  - all into the same directory.